kubeovn/docs/docs/advance/node-local-dns.en.md

 If the underlay subnet needs to use the local DNS function, you need to enable the U2O function, that is, configure spec.u2oInterconnection = true in kubectl edit subnet {your subnet}.
 If it is an overlay subnet, this step is not required.

-#### Specify the corresponding local DNS ip for kube-ovn-controller
+#### Specify the corresponding local DNS IP for kube-ovn-controller

 ```bash
 kubectl edit deployment kube-ovn-controller -n kube-system